Degenerative Disc Disease | St. Louis | DDD

-Spinal discs are the shock absorbers that are found between each vertebra.
-They also allow for movements such as flexion, extension, and rotation at the waist as they act as a pivot point for the trunk to twist upon.
+Spinal discs are shock absorbers that are found between each vertebra that allow for movements at each individual joint, such as flexion, extension and rotation at the waist as they act as a pivot point for the trunk to twist upon.
 Because they have a tremendous blood supply and free nerve endings, in most cases discs are able to be repaired non-surgically.
 Often a patient who has disc problems will choose the “do nothing and wait and see if it gets better on its own” approach.
 In most cases the body will start the healing process and over time the patient may feel a little better.
 They still live with a low grade pain that is always there and at times debilitating pain where they can barely move or get out of bed.
 This is classic degenerative disc disease in St. Louis.
 It is characterized by what is called exacerbations and remissions, meaning the excruciating pain comes and goes and is usually tied to an incident where the patient lifted something to heavy or turned the wrong way, thereby tearing more disc material.
 The body has an amazing ability to heal itself but in most cases it needs some assistance.

 Degenerative Disc Disease Symptoms

 - Pain that is worse when sitting.

 - Periods of severe pain that come and go.
 Pain lasts from a few days to a few months before getting better.
 The pain can range from nagging pain to severe, disabling pain.

 - Feeling less pain while changing positions often or lying down.